-Charitable Life Insurance Program to Donate to Charity
+Charitable Life Insurance trust: Donating Life Insurance Policy to Charity

-Gifting life insurance to charity: Most of the people think to take life insurance policy because they want to sure their family after death.
+Charitable Life Insurance trust: Most people think to take a life insurance policy because they want to be sure of their family after death.
 In this tough economy, it is now a time for a new theory of giving.
-Life insurance policy can be great source of charity.
-Here we will discuss on donating life insurance to charity in Canada and any other place.
+A life insurance policy can be a great source of charity.
+Here we will discuss donating life insurance to charity in Canada and any other place.

 First, let’s know what life insurance is.
-It is a policy which allows tax free and death benefit plan that transferred to the beneficiaries.
-Secondly, the charity amount is provided as a tax deduction in gross estate.
-Any person may buy a fresh policy on the name of charity or may assign own policy for charity purpose.
-The question may arise that why should we transfer while you alive.
-It is because person gets benefit in the form of income tax deduction in year of transfer.
+It is a policy that allows tax-free and death benefit plans that are transferred to the beneficiaries.
+Secondly, the charity amount is provided as a tax deduction in the gross estate.
+Any person may buy a fresh policy in the name of charity or may assign her own policy for charity purposes.
+The question may arise why should we transfer while you were alive.
+It is because the person gets benefits in the form of an income tax deduction in the year of transfer.

-According to senior financial planner of MetLife Financial Group, A policy gift can be very powerful and allow ordinary people to make larger contributions.
-The charity receives the insurance proceeds when a person dies and when he makes annual donations of the premium, he get tax deduction for current year.
+According to the senior financial planner of MetLife Financial Group, A policy gift can be very powerful and allow ordinary people to make larger contributions.
+The charity receives the insurance proceeds when a person dies and when he makes annual donations of the premium, he gets a tax deduction for the current year.

 There should be some care needed for planning.
-Make sure that plan meets to current financial needs and provides proper coverage for beneficiaries and also to the charity.
-Everyone is not qualified for amount of life insurance that divide between both nears and charity.
+Make sure that plan meets current financial needs and provides proper coverage for beneficiaries and also the charity.
+Everyone is not qualified for the amount of life insurance that divides between both nears and charity.
 The qualification process includes medical as well as financial underwriting.

-One important thing is to choose a right life insurance plan.
-Term insurance ends as its term over.
+One important thing is to choose the right life insurance plan.
+Term insurance ends as its term is over.
 If a donor lives after the term, the charity beneficiary receives nothing at all.
 Whole life insurance policies are expensive but cover more benefits.
-Before purchasing life insurance for charity, check the organization well because transfer is irrevocable after owner transfers policy to another (for charity).
+Before purchasing life insurance for charity, check the organization well because the transfer is irrevocable after the owner transfers the policy to another (for charity).
 Read more articles on rozyjos.

 More Related Queries: